Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 The policy script to add an Elastic Agent in Powershell in the Windows VM should now go through with the message "Elastic Agent has been successfully installed" and will add a new listing to the Fleet Management section of the Elasticsearch GUI.

+### Side note results:
-I noticed when testing out the alerts that I wasn't able to just search for the end name
+I noticed when testing out the alerts that I wasn't able to just search for the end name like Steven does with "stevenrocks".
+It only worked for me when typing out the whole name of the Windows Server Host name.
+And the event_code listing wasn't showing up in any of my alerts.
+I'll have to look into this when more time is available or I may have trouble getting the end results for the challenge.

 First week done!
 But lots more to do and learn.